IBM/opensource-ai-workshop/docs/lab-4/README.md

 ```

 5) Now to run the command on the Mac M3, or Apple hardware you'll need to convert it to a `gguf`, that is this next command.

-!!! note
-    You won't need to do this if you are running on Linux (or maybe Windows remember that's unsupported at the moment)

 ```bash
 ilab model convert --model-dir instructlab-granite-7b-lab-mlx-q